bbc/audiowaveform/README.md

 Given an input waveform data file, **audiowaveform** can also render the audio waveform as a PNG image at a given time offset and zoom level.

-The waveform data is produced from an input stereo audio signal by first combining the left and right channels to produce a mono signal.
+The waveform data is produced from an input audio signal by first combining the input channels to produce a mono signal.
 The next stage is to compute the minimum and maximum sample values over groups of *N* input samples (where *N* is controlled by the `--zoom` command-line option), such that each *N* input samples produces one pair of minimum and maxmimum points in the output.

 ## Installation